StarNuik/unity_fpressers/README.md

 ## Reactions
 42 hearts, 23 fires, 24 comments.<br>
-It felt great to finally receive some emotional feedback for a project I worked on.<br>
+It feels great to finally receive some emotional feedback for a project I worked on.<br>
 ![Reaction 1](/Docs/reactions_1.png)
 ![Reaction 2](/Docs/reactions_2.png)
 > It ain't much, but it's honest work.